fossxo/fossxo-gdd/source/gui.rst

 1. Music and Sound FX sliders to control the volume of these items.
 This allows players to mute some or all of the in-game sounds.
-2.  :guilabel:`Reset to Defaults` rests all options to their default values.
+2.  :guilabel:`Reset to Defaults` resets all options to their default values.
 3. The :guilabel:`Back` button returns to the main menu.